 - Best Green Product Innovation to award organisations that have effectively incorporated sustainability in their bottom line through the creation of ‘green’ products.

 - Best Green Use of Mobile Apps and Technologies celebrating those who have used the mobile platform to promote green and ethical purposes, now an even greater part of our lives.

 Looking for sustainable campaigns

-This year, the GREEN AWARDS 2010 also features a Steering Group, whose twelve members represent the diverse fields of sustainability, environment and communications.
-They will provide their expertise and guidance through the GREEN AWARDS process, ensuring best practice and looking for truly sustainable campaigns.
+This year, the Global Green awards 2010 also features a Steering Group, whose twelve members represent the diverse fields of sustainability, environment and communications.
+They will provide their expertise and guidance through the Global Green awards process, ensuring best practice and looking for truly sustainable campaigns.
 The 2010 judging panel will consider design and media along with sustainability of approach and messaging.
 As part of the RSA’s Environmental Award Accreditation Scheme evidence must be given of the positive sustainable impact of the campaign in terms of environmental, social and economic benefits.

 For further details on categories and submission guidelines visit their website.
 Winners will be announced at a glittering green gala reception in London on the 2nd December at the Natural History Museum, South Kensington, London; hosted by green entrepreneur Jo Wood and designer Wayne Hemingway.